 Serving over six million people from the Chicago area, and thousands more visitors from around the world, internal medicine at Cook County provides an unparalleled medical experience.
 With outstanding Oncology, Infectious disease, Cardiology and Pulmonary divisions, residents receive exceptional clinical training working with dedicated clinicians who’ve literally “seen it all."

-Labor & Delivery - St. Anthony Hospital
+Labor & Delivery - St. Anthony’s Hospital

-Residents care for patients in the Labor & Delivery Unit at a busy urban community hospital.
 Interns learn to deliver and provide care to uncomplicated patients in active labor, but are also exposed to life threatening maternal obstetric emergencies and complicated deliveries.